pcardune/redux-firebase-mirror/README.md

 # redux-firebase-mirror
-A library to help you easily mirror firebase data inside a redux store, and use that data inside a react application
+A library to help you easily mirror firebase data inside a redux store, and use that data inside a react application.

 ## Table of Contents